Mutagens-alasivu

 • vinyl chloride.

-Employer’s reporting obligations
+Employer’s reporting obligation

-Mutagens: classification and labelling
+Mutagenic substances and mixtures: classification and labelling

-Mutagenic substances and mixtures can be identified by the fact that they are classified as category 1A or 1B mutagens under the Classification, Labelling and Packaging (CLP) Regulation.
-These substances and mixtures are also labelled with a hazard statement (H) and a hazard pictogram:
+A mutagenic substance or mixture can be identified by the fact that they are classified as category 1A or 1B under the CLP regulation.
+These substances and mixtures are also labelled with the following hazard statement (H) and hazard pictogram:

 CLP Regulation